Health Education and Promotion – Connecting the Dots for a Layman

 In Pakistan a woman who is poor and pregnant has herself in a troublesome loop of life.
 Because it is the poor man who suffers the most and surrenders himself and his family to preventable private care.
 He is obliged to visit public hospitals and most likely not be treated to match his needs or receive any awareness, due to the huge load public sector hospitals cater to.

 About the Author: Dr. Rakshinda Mujeeb earned a Doctorate in Pharmacy from Baqai Medical University, Pakistan.
 She is currently working as a research associate in the department of Emergency Medicine at the Aga Khan University Hospital.
 A part time writer for different e-news blogs, Rakshinda wishes to pursue Masters in public health in the near future.
-She can be reached [email protected]
+She can be reached at [email protected]

 About this article: This article is competing for the JPMS International Medical Writing Contest 2013